HarveyHunt/howm/README.md

 For a good primer on motions, vim's [documentation](http://vimdoc.sourceforge.net/htmldoc/motion.html) explains them well.

+**Please note: The modifier key that is OTHER_MOD needs to be held down whilst entering a motion.**

 Operators and motions are combined so that an operation can be performed on multiple things, such as clients or workspaces.
 The current supported motions are as follows:

 * **Workspace**: Perform an operation on one or more workspaces.